AntoninVidon/COVID19RetweetPrediction/README.md

 ### Visualisation

 In the folder **Visualisation** you will find `Data_visualisation.ipynb`.
-You can execute it to visualise the correlation matrix and other miscellaneous plots.
+You can execute it to visualize the correlation matrix and other miscellaneous plots.

 ### Text clustering